JQuinnie/react-redux-testing/README.md

 ### Enzyme

 Open source package made for testing React components more easily, closely configured with how React works.
+Enzyme allows tests to skip the entire process of rendering the components into a div.

+#### Enzyme API Capabilities

+1. Static - Render the given component and return plain HTML, returns an object that contains just that HTML
+2. Shallow - Render _just_ the given component and none of its children, test one component in isolation, returns a component
+3. Full DOM - Render the component and all of its children + let us modify it afterwards, returns an object